marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-linking.rst

   form an executable.
 Not all systems support this option.
-For predictable results, you must also specify the same set of options used for compilation ( :option:`-fpic`, :option:`-fPIC`, or model suboptions) when you specify this linker option.On some systems, :samp:`gcc -shared` needs to build supplementary stub code for constructors to work.
+For predictable results, you must also specify the same set of options used for compilation ( :option:`-fpic`, :option:`-fPIC`, or model suboptions) when you specify this linker option.

+  On some systems, :samp:`gcc -shared` needs to build supplementary stub code for constructors to work.
 On multi-libbed systems, :samp:`gcc -shared` must select the correct support libraries to link against.
 Failing to supply the correct flags may lead